Codecademy/docs/content/git/concepts/merge/merge.md

 ---
 Title: 'Merge'
-Description: 'In Git, what if you wanted to incorporate all the changes you made to a branch onto the `main` branch?
-Merge your changes into the `main` branch when work is completed.
-If you are working with a remote repository, you will need to open a Pull Request in order to do this.
+Description: 'In Git, what if you wanted to incorporate all the changes you made to a branch onto the main branch?
+Merge your changes into the main branch when work is completed.
+When collaborating on a remote repository, a Pull Request will need to be opened in order to do this.
 Anyone with push access to the repository can complete the merge.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'